AvaloniaUI/avalonia-docs/docs/concepts/control-trees.md

 While your application is running, you can show the _Avalonia Dev Tools_ window (hit F12).
 This displays the logical tree on its **Logical Tree** tab.

-## Visual Tree&#x20;
+## Visual Tree

 The visual control tree contains everything that is actually being run by _Avalonia UI_.
-It shows all the properties set on the controls, and all the additional parts that have been added by _Avalonia UI_ in order to present the UI and manage the application functionality. &#x20;
+It shows all the properties set on the controls, and all the additional parts that have been added by _Avalonia UI_ in order to present the UI and manage the application functionality.

 <img src={ControlTreesVisualScreenshot} alt=""/>

 You can see the visual control tree on the **Visual Tree** tab of the _Avalonia Dev Tools_ window.

-## Events&#x20;
+## Events

 An essential part of application functionality management performed by _Avalonia UI_, is the generation and propagation of events.
 The **Events** tab logs the source and propagation of events as you move around, and otherwise interact with the running application.